 Suspension of Indian-origin doctor over sexual assault upheld in UK

-Dr Prashant Sankaye, a musculoskeletal specialist, has lost his appeal against a 12-month suspension for sexually assaulting a patient during an ultrasound in London in 2020.
-The High Court upheld the decision of the Medical Practitioners Tribunal, which found him guilty of sexual misconduct.
+Dr Prashant Sankaye, a musculoskeletal specialist, has lost his appeal against a 12-month suspension after a medical tribunal found he groped a woman patient during an ultrasound in 2020.
+The high court in London upheld the suspension.
+Dr Sankaye denies the allegations.

 London The high court in London upheld the 12-month suspension of Dr Prashant Sankaye, a musculoskeletal specialist, after a medical tribunal earlier found he groped a woman patient in 2020.